What is foster care?

 Foster care is a temporary substitute placement and the department works hard to ensure that reunification between the child and parent(s) occurs as soon as possible.
 The length of time for foster care varies from case to case from as little as a few days to as much as a year or longer.
 And in cases where return home is determined not possible, alternative options of placement with relatives adoption or Independent Living are considered.

-What is a foster parent's role?
+What is a resource parent's role?

 How do I become a foster parent?

-Each month the Department of Social Services offers an orientation session for adults who are interested in learning more about being a foster parent.
+Each month the Department of Social Services offers an orientation session for adults who are interested in learning more about being a resource parent.
 A representative of the local Department of Social Services licenses all foster parents.
 In Prince William County, the Foster Parent Coordinator who is responsible for training approvals and renewals of all foster parents does this.
 The following requirements must be met before approval is made:

 A monthly room and board payment and yearly clothing allowance are provided for all foster children.
 Additionally, medical, and dental expenses through the Virginia Medical Program are provided.